Locations we serve

 It is therefore very important for companies to ensure compliance with all relevant procedures and law to safeguard their reputations in this respect.

 Many stakeholders use corporate compliance with regulations as an important indicator of a companys credibility, legitimacy and reputation.
 Inquiries that indicate failures in compliance not only breach contractual and statutory requirements, resulting in the hefty fines that result from this, but destroy customer expectations and fidelity to the business.
-Failures can also result in individual accountability measures, with the naming and shaming of senior executives also creating reputation damage for the company a
+Failures can also result in individual accountability measures, with the naming and shaming of senior executives also creating reputation damage for the company as a whole.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.

 This site uses cookies.
 Find out more.
-Continued use of this site is deemed as consent.
-CLOSE ✖
+Use of this site is deemed as consent.
+OK CUSTOMISE